serkanyersen/angular-circular-progress/README.md

 # D3 & AngularJS Circular Progress Bar
 This is an experiment on AngularJS, CoffeeScript and D3.js.
-It dreates a directive that takes two values `actual` and `expected` and draws a circular progress bar.
+It creates a directive that takes two values `actual` and `expected` and draws a circular progress bar.

 <p align="center">